 - 1. Stormwater/Early Design Changes in Package A have resulted in a thirteen month delay to the Project's construction substantial completion date to August 7, 2019. - 2.
 The additional construction costs related to the Stormwater/Early Design Changes and attendant increased overhead costs have yet to be determined.
 MWAA has requested and obtained additional information regarding delay costs from CRC and expects to reach cost resolution during the first quarter of 2017.
 MWAA has submitted their consultant's (Delta Consulting) evaluation of the claim to CRC submitted their certified claim in the amount of \$157.9 million on January 4, 2017.
 MWAA responded to the claim by March 4, 2017.
-MWAA reported the delay claim was settled for \$95M. - 3.
+MWAA reported the delay claim was settled. - 3.
 The Package A contractor has encountered harder rock than anticipated at some locations which has forced the contractor to go to Directional Boring or hand mining rather than using a Jack and Bore Procedure.
 The contractor has redesigned the utility connections at stations to mitigate the impact. - 4.
-The delays experienced by the Package A Contractor could have a negative schedule impact on the Package B Contractor who will have to tie-in the Maintenance Facility lead and systems to the mainline.
-At this time, the Package A Contractor estimates providing utility and systems interface work two months and six months (respectively) later than the Package B contractor needs them.
+The delays experienced by the Package A Contractor could have a negative schedule impact on the Package B Contractor who will have to tie-in the Maintenance Yard tracks and systems to the mainline.
+At this time, the Package A Contractor estimates providing utility and systems interface work four months later than the Package B contractor needs them.
 MWAA continues to work with the contractors for Packages A and B to mitigate any impacts at the interface points. - 5.
 A major open item in the close out of Phase 1 is the Virginia Department of Transportation (VDOT) punch list.
 Although Phase 1 went into revenue service on July 26, 2014, VDOT did not submit their final punch list until May 16, 2016.
-VDOT offered to perform the punch list work and developed a cost proposal in the amount of \$36.8 million to perform the work. - Meetings between the two parties have made progress in reaching a mutually agreeable resolution.
+VDOT offered to perform the punch list work and developed a cost proposal in the amount of \$36.8 million to perform the work.

+eetings between the two parties have made progress in reaching a mutually agreeable resolution.
 VDOT and MWAA met with DTP on December 14, 2016 to present their scope of work that DTP needs to rectify.
 MWAA met with DTP on March 17, 2017 to discuss the deficiencies MWAA claims are DTP's responsibility.

-DTP's response amounting to accepting responsibility for about 30% of the deficiencies was unacceptable.
-Meetings between the two parties continue in the hope of resolution.
-Rather than seeking resolution through DTP's bonding company, MWAA is planning to file suit against Bechtel Corporation, the guarantor of the DTP joint venture, if necessary.
-The additional videotaping of the piping and underdrains started on the night of March 12, 2017 and continues. - 6.
-The Director of Package A, Kevin Volbrecht, left the Project at the end of September.
+The additional videotaping of the piping and underdrains has been completed and they are being reviewed by MWAA and VDOT.

+6. The Director of Package A, Kevin Volbrecht, left the Project at the end of September.
 Mr. Volbrecht had served as Deputy Director for Construction on Phase 1 of the Program.
 Mr. Jay Neider who is currently Deputy Director of Package A is acting as Director of Package A while the recruitment process continues.
-MWAA reports that they have made a selection for the position.
-Subsequently on April 13, 2017, MWAA submitted the resume of Shirlene Cleveland, P.E. to the FTA for concurrence.
+MWAA reports they have made a selection for the position and the background checks are being performed.